605 Park Avenue

 Upper East Side Historic District

-An apartment building designed by Sylvan Bien and built in 1953-1954.
-Application is to replace railings and install a canopy.
-An additional application is to establish a master plan governing the future installation of replacement windows, balcony enclosures, and through-wall HVAC units.
+An apartment building designed by Sylvan Bien and built in 1953-54.
+Application is to replace windows, enclose terraces, modify ground floor and install a canopy.

 LPC Meeting: 09/16/14 (Approved)

 While this building is by no means extraordinary, it has some interesting design elements that typical of this kind of building and would be lost if the current proposal is approved.
 By making a few adjustments, it would be relatively easy to achieve the desired outcome of the proposal while also mitigating those changes.

 Although we regret the loss of any original design components, the Preservation Committee at FRIENDS understands the practical considerations that went into the decision to enclose the open balconies.
 We applaud both the retention of the balcony railings as an indication of the original silhouette, and the decision to regularize all of the enclosures.